 A thermocouple can be regarded as a component used for measuring temperature.
-How can this be different from an ordinary temperature sensor?
-Well…. unlike other temperature sensors, thermocouples can be used in situations where very high temperature measurements need to be taken and therefore their temperature range is relatively high when compared with other temperature sensors.
+But how can this be any different from an ordinary temperature sensor?
+Well…. unlike other temperature sensors, thermocouples can be used in situations where very high-temperature measurements need to be taken and therefore their temperature range is relatively high when compared with other temperature sensors.

 Generally, a thermocouple consists of two wires with different metals and they are opened at one end and joined together at the other end.
 The open end where it connects to the Thermocouple Amplifier is called the “cold junction” and the joint end is called the “hot junction”.

 We offer the below K-Type Thermocouple on our Bazaar.
 Click here to learn more.